Advanced search

 Abuse, misuse and diversion

-Patients should be carefully monitored for the risk of diversion, misuse and abuse of methylphenidate.
+Patients should be carefully monitored for the risk of diversion, misuse, and abuse of methylphenidate.

-Methylphenidate should be used with caution in patients with known drug or alcohol dependency because of a potential for abuse, misuse or diversion.
+Methylphenidate should be used with caution in patients with known drug or alcohol dependency because of a potential for abuse, misuse, or diversion.

 For some high-risk substance abuse patients, methylphenidate or other stimulants may not be suitable and non-stimulant treatment should be considered.

-Withdrawal
+Withdrawal of treatment

 Careful supervision is required during withdrawal, since this may unmask depression as well as chronic over-activity.
 Some patients may require long-term follow-up.